 Concordia’s Teacher Education programs, fully accredited by CAEP (formerly NCATE), include a foundation in liberal arts and a core of education courses, which are enhanced by a strong emphasis on pre-professional field experiences.
 Teacher Education candidates select an area of academic concentration.
 For candidates in the Early Childhood, Childhood and Middle Childhood Generalist programs, a Liberal Studies concentration is available with a specialization in Art, Social Sciences, Biology, English, Religion, Mathematics, or Social Studies.

 Graduates of Concordia’s Teacher Education program qualify academically for an initial New York State Classroom Teaching Certificate and thus are ready to teach in public, private, or parochial schools.
-Teacher Education candidates who wish to work with younger students in a traditional self-contained classroom may choose Early Childhood (birth–grade 2), Childhood (grades 1–6) or Middle Childhood Generalist (grades 5-9) program.
+Teacher Education candidates who wish to work with students in a traditional self-contained classroom may choose Early Childhood (birth–grade 2), Childhood (grades 1–6) or Middle Childhood Generalist (grades 5-9) program.

 The Concordia Teacher Education program also offers Master of Science in Early Childhood Special Education and a Master of Science in Childhood Special Education programs.
 Learn more here...

 5-Year BA to MS program

 The Education program also features a 5-year BA to MS Ed fast track in Childhood Education and Childhood Special Education.
 The program prepares students to meet all New York State teacher certification requirements in these areas.
 Students leave the program well prepared to teach literacy and other core subjects to diverse groups of children in grades 1-6.
-It prepares students to use the latest in educational technology, implement education practices that support children with disabilities across classroom settings and support all students through the use of positive behavioral support methods.
+It prepares students to use the latest in educational and assistive technology, implement education practices that support children with disabilities across classroom settings and support all students through the use of positive behavioral support methods.